PagerDuty/pdpyras/README.rst

 finishing tearing out the first hundred pages, the second hundred pages will be skipped over, and similarly for pages 401-500, 601-700 and so on.

+Also, note, a similar effect would occur if creating objects during iteration.

 As of version 3, this issue is still applicable.
 To avoid it, do not use ``iter_all``, but use ``list_all`` or ``dict_all`` to pre-fetch the set of records to be operated on, and then iterate over the results.
+This still does not constitute a completely bulletproof safeguard against set changes caused by insert/update/delete operations carried out by other simultaneous processes (i.e. a user renaming a service through the web UI).

 Reading
 +++++++